Recent trade makes Itau Unibanco Holding S.A. (ITUB) Stock an appealing buy

-Goldman raised the price target for the Itau Unibanco Holding S.A.
-(NYSE:ITUB) stock from “a Buy” to “a Neutral”.
-The rating was released on June 15, 2020.
+Barclays raised the price target for the Itau Unibanco Holding S.A.
+(NYSE:ITUB) stock to “an Equal weight”.
+The rating was released on January 24, 2022.

 3 Tiny Stocks Primed to Explode